-Scottish Highers & Advanced Highers: AAABB at Higher, and AB at Advanced Higher in Chemistry and Biology.
+Scottish Highers & Advanced Highers: AAB at Higher in one sitting and AB at Advanced Higher (we do not count the Higher and Advanced Higher in the same subject), including Chemistry and Biology at Advanced Higher.

 International Baccalaureate: Pass the IB Diploma with a total of at least 35 points, with three Higher Level subjects at 665 to include HL Chemistry and Biology.
-Preferred other subjects: Maths, Physics.
 Note the total point score of 35 includes TOK/EE.